insthync/awesome-unity3d/README.md

 ## Shaders
 * [HologramShader](https://github.com/andydbc/HologramShader) - Hologram Shader and Material Editor for Unity
+* [ShaderlabVS](https://github.com/wudixiaop/ShaderlabVS) - ShaderlabVS is a Visual Studio plugin for Unity Shaderlab programming
+* [Kamakura Shaders](https://github.com/kayac/kamakura-shaders) - Kamakura Shaders is a collection of shaders and components focusing on Non-Photorealistic Rendering for Unity with a bunch of features and adjustable parameters in a user-friendly interface.
+* [ShaderProject](https://github.com/ellioman/ShaderProject) - A container for all sorts of handy shaders.

 ## Sounds
 * [usfxr](https://github.com/zeh/usfxr) - a C# library used to generate and play game-like procedural audio effects inside Unity.
 With usfxr, one can easily design and synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.
 * [Unity-Beat-Detection](https://github.com/allanpichardo/Unity-Beat-Detection) - Musical beat detection and audio spectrum analysis for use with the Unity game engine.
+* [LibNoise.Unity](https://github.com/ricardojmendez/LibNoise.Unity) - Coherent noise library for Unity, a port of LibNoise
+* [Reaktion](https://github.com/keijiro/Reaktion) - Audio reactive animation toolkit for Unity

 ## Tweening
 * [DOTween (Recommend)](https://github.com/Demigiant/dotween) - A Unity C# animation engine.
 HOTween v2